Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 **Description & Location:**

-* The Guild Headquarters is a **massive, imposing, and critically important administrative building** located in the * *heart of Orario**, strategically situated very close to the base of the colossal **Babel Tower**, which sits directly over the Dungeon entrance.
+* The Guild Headquarters is a massive, imposing, and critically important administrative building located in the heart of Orario, strategically situated very close to the base of the colossal Babel Tower, which sits directly over the Dungeon entrance.
 Its central location reflects its role as the nexus of all official adventuring activity and the primary gateway to the Dungeon.
-* **Exterior:** Projects **authority, stability, and importance**.
-Constructed primarily from **large blocks of sturdy, light-colored stone** (perhaps granite or marble), it presents a grand and formidable facade.
-Features **tall archways, strong pillars, and potentially large, reinforced windows**.
-The main entrance consists of **massive double doors**, likely heavy wood banded with bronze or iron, constantly busy with the heavy traffic of adventurers.
-High above or prominently displayed is the **official Guild symbol**.
+* **Exterior:** Projects authority, stability, and importance.
+Constructed primarily from large blocks of sturdy, light-colored stone (perhaps granite or marble), it presents a grand and formidable facade.
+Features tall archways, strong pillars, and potentially large, reinforced windows.
+The main entrance consists of massive double doors, likely heavy wood banded with bronze or iron, constantly busy with the heavy traffic of adventurers.
+High above or prominently displayed is the official Guild symbol.
 Adornments might include carvings, statues depicting legendary adventurers, or banners.
 The sheer scale and solid construction speak to the Guild's wealth, influence, and permanence.
-* **Interior:** Features a **vast, echoing Main Hall** with soaring ceilings supported by rows of **massive stone pillars**.
-Designed to handle hundreds, if not thousands, of people daily, the hall is brightly lit by numerous * *large magic stone lamps or enchanted chandeliers**.
-The floor is typically made of **polished stone**.
+* **Interior:** Features a vast, echoing Main Hall with soaring ceilings supported by rows of massive stone pillars.
+Designed to handle hundreds, if not thousands, of people daily, the hall is brightly lit by numerous large magic stone lamps or enchanted chandeliers.
+The floor is typically made of polished stone.
-    * **Service Counters:** One entire wall is dominated by **long, continuous service counters**, made of polished wood or stone, for various functions (Registration, Quest Reporting/Submission, Material Exchange, Treasury/Reward Payout, Information/Advisory Services).
+    * **Service Counters:** One entire wall is dominated by long, continuous service counters, made of polished wood or stone, for various functions (Registration, Quest Reporting/Submission, Material Exchange, Treasury/Reward Payout, Information/Advisory Services).
 Queues of adventurers snake away from these counters.
-    * **Quest Board:** Another wall features the **massive main Quest Board**, a towering bulletin board absolutely plastered with quest notices.
+    * **Quest Board:** Another wall features the massive main Quest Board, a towering bulletin board absolutely plastered with quest notices.
     * **Recruitment Board:** A smaller, separate notice board, often tucked away, specifically for **Familia recruitment notices** (where Isaiah found Hestia's flyer).
-    * **Advisory Stations:** Semi-private alcoves or partitioned areas off the main hall, offering slightly more quiet and privacy for consultations, like **Eina Tulle's advisory station**.
+    * **Advisory Stations:** Semi-private alcoves or partitioned areas off the main hall, offering slightly more quiet and privacy for consultations, like Eina Tulle's advisory station.
     * **Infirmary:** A separate area within the Guild complex, containing a waiting area and examination cubicles.
 It smells of disinfectant and healing salves and is where adventurers receive medical treatment.

 **Atmosphere:**

-* The Main Hall constantly **buzzes with energy and noise**.
+* The Main Hall constantly buzzes with energy and noise.
 It's a controlled chaos – the roar of hundreds of overlapping conversations, the clatter of armor and weapons, the shuffling of boots on stone, the calls of Guild staff, the arguments over loot shares, the nervous excitement of rookies, the weary relief of returning veterans.
 The air feels charged with ambition, potential, and the underlying awareness of the Dungeon's ever-present danger and